UBC-MDS/programming-in-python-for-data-science/slides/module1_25.md

 ```

 We can then see the frequency of each qualitative value.
 If we used
-double parentheses with `pd.value_counts()` we would get an error along
+double square brackets with `pd.value_counts()` we would get an error
-the lines of `AttributeError: 'DataFrame' object has no attribute
+along the lines of `AttributeError: 'DataFrame' object has no attribute
 'value_counts'`.
-Take care with using the correct number of parentheses.
+Take care with using the correct number of square
+brackets.

 Notes: Script here.